Focus areas

 The Foundation has donated nearly $35 million to the PATH Foundation to date.
 Foundation gifts support numerous trail projects and aim to make outdoor trails more accessible to all Atlantans.
 A recent $6 million donation will help build more than 18 miles of new trails to connect to an existing 300+ mile network in metro Atlanta and Georgia.

-Early Childhood Education (birth to 5 years)
+Early childhood education (birth to 5 years)

 Early literacy is a building block of long-term academic success.
 We focus our attention on early childhood education and literacy programs that support teachers and help children develop strong reading skills.